✆+971 58 5616 616 ✉ info@insightcubes.com

 For the “Show Hierarchy in Separate Columns” Switch you will find two more lines of code (Line 4, and 8) on the Scope Dropdown onSelect fx called “DD_ExportCSVOptions_POV” in Figure 1.2.

-Now you can export you reports with advanced options from SAP Analytics Designer.
+Now you can export with SAP Analytics Designer.

 Recent Posts